 For full recovery from addiction and alcoholism, behavioral modification is a must.
 In order to change one’s habits, one must change their behaviors.
 Habits are born out of behavior and behavior is born out of habit.
 Though addiction and alcoholism are many things including a biological and neurological disorder, they are also habits.
-Seeking out, obtaining, and using chemical substances becomes a routine for addicts and alcoholics.
-Everything associated with the routine, from emotion to time of day to location becomes an ingrained part of the habit.
-Many in recovery reports these parts of the habit felt as though they were part of the addiction themselves.
+Seeking out, obtaining and using chemical substances becomes a routine for addicts and alcoholics.
+Everything associated with the routine, from emotion to time of day to location, becomes an ingrained part of the habit.
+Many in recovery report these parts of the habit felt as though they were part of the addiction themselves.
 Neuroscience proves this to be true.

 Chemical substances alter the brain’s chemistry, putting a great emphasis on the production of a neurotransmitter called dopamine.
 Neurotransmitters are chemical communication devices in the brain which send messages to large areas.
 Dopamine, for example, is responsible for communicating experiences of pleasure and sends those messages to the nucleus accumbens.
-Hidden within the nucleus accumbens is the small, but influential reward center.
+Hidden within the nucleus accumbens is the small but influential reward center.
 As behaviors and patterns become habitual, the reward center associates each component of behavior with reward.
 Therefore, dopamine, that pleasure sensing brain chemical, is produced just at the anticipation of participating in the behavior.
 Anticipation, it is said, is a powerful thing.

 Cognitive Behavioral Therapy